andrewwang247/radix-tree/README.md

 The `Trie` class is validated with 8 black box unit tests.
 We test the following functions.

 - Default, `initializer_list`, copy, and range constructors.
-- Destructor (does not leak memory).
+- Destructor (recursively deletes allocations).
 - `empty`, `size`, `find`, `insert`, and `erase`.
 - Iterator increment and dereference.
 - Traversal with `begin` and `end`.